devil-cyber/WaferFaultDetection/README.md

 - AUC Score

 ## How to used:)
+**Note - This is a complete pipeline so training and prediction will take time depending on your system so be patience**
 ```sh
 # clone this project in local system
 # create a virtual enivornment